 Dialectical Behavior Therapy is an outgrowth of CBT that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder.
 When someone is in active addiction for an extended period, they develop certain thinking and behavioral patterns that need to be changed.
 DBT assists in this process by using four different core principles to create new behavioral skills.

 - Mindfulness: the practice of being fully aware and present in this one moment

-- Distress Tolerance: how to tolerate pain in difficult situations, not change it
+- Distress Tolerance: how to tolerate pain in demanding situations, not change it

 - Interpersonal Effectiveness: how to ask for what you want and say no while maintaining self-respect and relationships with others

-- Emotion Regulation: how to change emotions that you want to change
+- Emotion Regulation: how to change emotions that you can change and manage those you cannot.

 ACT (Acceptance and Commitment Therapy)